Harry Styles: Love on Tour Glasgow tour date, how to get tickets for Ibrox gig, prices and who's supporting

 Harry Styles fans are rejoicing after the news broke that the former One Direction star turned pop sensation, fashion icon and Marvel actor will be coming to Scotland for the Love on Tour tour in 2022.

-Love on Tour was previously postponed due to the coronavirus pandemic in 2020.
+Love on Tour was previously postponed due to the coronavirus pandemic in 2020, with many fans who held tickets for the former Love On Tour arena tour keen to know whether their two-year-old tickets are still valid.

 However, shows across the UK, Europe and South America will now resume – with Harry Styles’ tour kicking off in Glasgow this summer.

-Tickets for the three new UK stadium dates are likely to fly off the shelves when they are released later this month, with Styles set to bring beloved tracks like Watermelon Sugar, Kiwi, Sign of the Times, Lights Up and more to life on stage in all their glory.
+Tickets for the three new UK stadium dates are likely to fly off the shelves when they are fully released to the public later this week, with Styles set to bring beloved tracks like Watermelon Sugar, Kiwi, Sign of the Times, Lights Up and more to life on stage in all their glory.

+But some tickets have already become available in exclusive presales for prior ticket holders.

-Here’s when Harry Styles’ tour is coming to Glasgow, UK tour dates in full and how to get tickets to see Harry Styles: Love on Tour in 2022.
+Here’s when Harry Styles’ tour is coming to Glasgow, UK tour dates in full and how to get tickets to see Harry Styles: Love on Tour in 2022 – and the ticket prices we know so far.

 Read More